-No figures for the previous year are presented as the consolidated annual accounts were drawn up for the first time for the year ending 31st December 2010.
+The figures of the previous year are presented correspondently.
 The consolidated annual accounts are presented in Euros.
-The balance sheet values of the Schmitz-Hille Foundation have been converted into Euros at the daily rate prevailing on 31.12.2010 (1 Euro = CHF 1.250459).
+The balance sheet values of the Schmitz-Hille Foundation have been converted into Euros at the daily rate prevailing on 31.12.2011 (1 Euro = CHF 1.213906).